rock-core/rock-and-syskit/source/component_networks/reusable_networks.html.md

 Then attempting to provide the service without mapping information would cause the following error:

 ~~~
-OroGen.gps.Task does not provide the 'CommonModels::Services::Position' service's interface
+OroGen.gps.Task does not provide the 'CommonModels::Services::GlobalPosition' service's interface
  there are multiple candidates to map position_samples[/base/samples/RigidBodyState]: local_position_samples, utm_position_samples
 ~~~